 Students must take six courses to complete the minor in Digital Studies of Language, Culture, and History.
 They break down as follows:

 1. One course in computer programming.
-Either DIGS 20001 Introduction to Computer Programming with Python, which is offered annually in the Autumn Quarter; or one of the following courses offered by the Department of Computer Science: CMSC 12100 Computer Science with Applications ICMSC 14100 Introduction to Computer Science ICMSC 15100 Introduction to Computer Science I, or CMSC 16100 Honors Introduction to Computer Science I. Note that CMSC 12100, 15100, and 16100 will no longer be offered as of the academic year 2022–2023 and CMSC 14100 will henceforth be the introductory course offered by the Department of Computer Science.
+Either DIGS 20001 Introduction to Computer Programming Using Python, which is offered annually in the Autumn Quarter; or one of the following courses offered by the Department of Computer Science: CMSC 12100 Computer Science with Applications I, CMSC 14100 Introduction to Computer Science I, CMSC 15100 Introduction to Computer Science I, or CMSC 16100 Honors Introduction to Computer Science I. Note that CMSC 12100, 15100, and 16100 will no longer be offered as of the academic year 2022–2023 and CMSC 14100 will henceforth be the introductory course offered by the Department of Computer Science.

-2. One course in data analysis: Either STAT 22000 Statistical Methods and Applications, which is offered every quarter, or DIGS 20002 Data Analysis I: Introduction to Statistics, which is offered annually in the Autumn Quarter.
+2. One course in data analysis: Either STAT 22000 Statistical Methods and Applications, which is offered every quarter, or DIGS 20002 Introduction to Statistics Using Python, which is offered annually in the Autumn Quarter.
 Note that STAT 20000 Elementary Statistics does not fulfill this requirement, although STAT courses that are more advanced than STAT 22000 would do so.

 3. One course in data management: DIGS 20003 Data Management for the Humanities, which is offered annually in the Autumn Quarter.